-One of her carliest sculptures depicted Congolese painter Chéri Samba.
-Her last New York show, in 2016, included sculptures of Mandela, writer Bessie Head, painters Marden e Dumas, Ailes Neel and Balthus, as well as a childhood depiction of her lecturer at the University of Stellenbosch in the early 90s, artist Brett Murray.
+One of her earliest sculptures depicted Congolese painter Chéri Samba.
+Her last New York show, in 2016, included sculptures of Mandela, writer Bessie Head, painters Marlene Dumas, Alice Neel and Balthus, as well as a childhood depiction of her lecturer at the University of Stellenhosch in the early '90s, artist Brett Murray.

 Schreuders has only made 115 sculptures since graduating with a master's degree from the Michaelis School of Fine Art in 1998.
 Drawing is integral to her method as a sculptor.
-To better understand Ramaphosa she drew aspects of his physiognomy: his ears, the shape of his chin, the slope of his forehead.
+To better understand Ramaphosa she drew aspects of his physiognomy; his ears, the shape of his chin, the slope of his forehead.
 But it was a photo of him wearing headphones that clinched it for her.

 "He wasn't doing anything with his face and had withdrawn into himself.
 Politicians never do that.
 They are always aware of people looking at them.
-Hike to see someone who is not aware of being seen, hecause then you can really see them."
-Restraint might strengthen a work of art reestraint might strengthen a work of art but it rarely makes for poor propaganda, which every public sculpture is.
-Take artist Jungelo Gumed's recent bronzes of SA's four presidents, installed along Durban's M4 highway.
+I like to see someone who is not aware of being seen, because then you can really see them."
+Restraint might strengthen a work of art

+Restraint might strengthen a work of art but it rarely makes for poor propaganda, which every public sculpture is.
+Take artist Lungelo Gumede's recent bronzes of SA's four presidents, installed along Durban's M highway.
 The tableaux presents Mandela fist pumping the air and a portly Ramaphosa beaming like mob enforcer.
 Schreuders purposefully avoids emotion in her work.

 "What I want is to present Ramaphosa as

 "What I want is to present Ramaphosa as neutrally as possible.
 I want there to be a lot of space for whoever encounters the work to project what they feel on him.
-I don't want what I project on him to be the only thing that you get out of him."
-Of course, lurking behind this restraint is at Jack Shainman, through Mar.
+I don't want what I project on him to be the only thing that you get up to him."

+And it projection in the decision of the decision of the transfer of the trans at Jack Shainman, through Mar.
 12 534 West 24th St.